What Happens If Robinhood Goes Under?

 Robinhood’s History

-Robinhood is a fairly late entrant into the brokerage world.
-It began in 2013 as a mobile app with zero commissions on U.S.-listed stocks and ETFs.
-This shocking policy disrupted the brokerage industry and forced other companies to follow suit.
+Robinhood entered the brokerage industry in 2013 with a mobile app offering zero commissions on U.S.-listed stocks and ETFs.
+This bold move disrupted the market and forced other brokers to adopt commission-free trading.

 Problems at Robinhood